govuk-one-login/performance-testing/deploy/scripts/src/mobile/README.md

 directory, where `EXECUTION_CREDENTIALS` is the credentials you use to run the test script.

 The commands below can be used to generate the test data for Build, depending on which credentials you have access to.
+These commands must be run from this directory to ensure test data is output to the correct location.

 If you have access to the performance test account PowerUser role:
 ```bash